nuuuwan/news_lk3_data/README.md

 The Ceylon Electricity Board (CEB) has introduced a hotline for the members of the public to inform on illegal tapping into power lines which it said is an effort to conserve the country’s wild elephants that fall victim to unlawfully erected electrical fences.

-Accordingly, the public is requested to provide any information regarding illegal tapping into power lines can be submitted to the state-owned electricity supplier’s hotline 1987.
+Accordingly, the public is requested to provide any information regarding illegal tapping into power lines to the state-owned electricity supplier’s hotline 1987.

 In a statement, CEB’s media spokesperson Eng.
 Noel Priyantha highlighted that Sri Lanka has recorded a staggering 474 deaths of wild elephants in 2023, out of which at least 50 were reported to have died after being electrocuted by illegal power lines.